 The intimate settings of the tea room, the authentic tastes coming straight from the shop’s kitchen and the beautiful details made my visit to The Smallest House in Amsterdam a truly memorable experience.

 The smallest shop in Amsterdam

 The shop downstairs is a tea lover’s heaven.

 It offers a huge variety of organically grown loose tea blends in all flavours, ceramic accessories and sets, packaged tea and several delicacies to satisfy your sugar cravings – fudges, honey, liqueurs, nougats and chocolate.

 I found the famous Greek mountain tea, the refreshing Assam and Darjeeling teas as well as the exotic Moroccan mint and hibiscus variants.

 History of The Smallest House in Amsterdam

 In 1742, the house was rented to the watchmaker Jan Tenking for 150 guilders per year.
-Having to squeeze inside just one tiny floor must have been rather impractical!
+Having to live inside just one tiny floor must have been rather uncomfortable!

 The current owners have done a great job converting the house to a tea room, documenting its whole history and showcasing it to the visitors.